What is a chondrosarcoma?

 • Multiple hereditary exostoses (multiple osteochondromas): People with this condition develop multiple benign bone tumors in childhood called osteochondromas.
 In a small percentage of cases, one of these benign tumors can transform into a chondrosarcoma.
 Multiple hereditary exostoses comes from changes to certain genes inherited from a parent.

-Chondrosarcoma tumors have a distinct appearance, so standard X-rays can often provide a diagnosis.
-X-rays can also show the size of the tumor and how much bone has been damaged.
-We may recommend additional imaging such as magnetic resonance imaging (MRI) or computed tomography (CT) to show the extent of the cancer, including any effect on nearby tissues.
+Chondrosarcoma tumors have a distinct appearance, so a standard imaging test can often provide a diagnosis.
+It can also show the size of the tumor and how much bone has been damaged.
+If a higher level of detail is needed, your care team may recommend additional imaging scans to show the extent of the cancer, including any effect on nearby tissues.

-Results from the exam and imaging help us stage many chondrosarcomas to guide treatment recommendations.
+Results from your exams and imaging help us stage many chondrosarcomas to guide our treatment recommendations.

 Chondrosarcomas are often highly treatable.
-Individual outcomes depend on the type of chondrosarcoma, its location, and whether cancer has spread.
+Your individual outlook depends on the type of chondrosarcoma, its location, and whether the cancer has spread.

-Even with the best treatment, chondrosarcomas can recur (return) up to 20 years later.
+Even with the best care, chondrosarcomas can return years later.
 To protect your health, we follow you closely after treatment ends.
 Regular checkups ensure that if cancer does return, we can treat it quickly.

 Rated “exceptional” by The National Cancer Institute